zachartrand/SoME-3/index.md

 $$ \ln{(1+x)} - \ln{(1-x)} = \ln{ \biggl( \frac{1+x}{1-x} \biggr)} $$

+using the first property of logarithms.
 Let's remind ourselves that $x$ is the value we plug into the series.
 If we want the natural logarithm of some value, let's call it $u$, then we have to find the value of $x$ to plug into our series that will get us the natural log of $u$.
 We can find this by setting $u$ equal to the input of each new, combined logarithm and solve for $x$.
 For the added logarithm, set $u$ equal to $1 - x^2$:

 $$ u = 1 - x^2 $$